vjelic/rocprofiler-compute-glog-fork/CONTRIBUTING.md

 Below are some repository specific guidelines which are followed througout the repository.
 Any future contributions should adhere to these guidelines:
-* Use pathlib library functions instead of os.path for manipulating file paths
+* Use the `pathlib` library functions instead of `os.path` for manipulating the file paths.